National Institutes of Health IDeA Program

 |FY16 Enacted||FY17 Enacted||FY18 Enacted||FY19 Budget Request||FY19 Coalition Goal||FY19 House||FY19 Senate|

 OBJECTIVE: Continue to support increased funding for the NIH IDeA program in FY2018 and propose that the IDeA budget be at least 1% of total NIH funding.

 - The National Institutes of Health (NIH) Institutional Development Award (IDeA) program increases our nation’s biomedical research capability by improving research in states that have historically been less successful in obtaining biomedical research funds.
 IDeA funds only merit-based, peer-reviewed research that meets NIH research objectives in the 23 IDeA states and Puerto Rico.
-The FY 2017 Budget Justification for the National Institute of General Medical Sciences (NIGMS) praised the IDeA program for its dramatic impact on students, researchers, and institutions.

 - NIH IDeA is comprised of these key initiatives: